hsivonen/encoding_rs/README.md

 - [x] Investigate the use of NEON on 32-bit ARM.
 - [ ] Investigate Björn Höhrmann's lookup table acceleration for UTF-8 as
       adapted to Rust in rust-encoding.
+- [ ] Add actually fast CJK encode options.

 ## Release Notes

 ### 0.8.0

-* Changed the minimum supported version of Rust to 1.21.0 (the breaking change).
+* Changed the minimum supported version of Rust to 1.21.0 (semver breaking change).
+* Flipped around the defaults vs. optional features for controlling the size vs. speed trade-off for Kanji and Hanzi legacy encode (semver breaking change).
 * Added NEON support on ARMv7.
 * SIMD-accelerated x-user-defined to UTF-16 decode.
-* Made UTF-16LE and UTF-16BE decode faster (including SIMD acceleration).
+* Made UTF-16LE and UTF-16BE decode a lot faster (including SIMD acceleration).

 ### 0.7.2